 Let's sum it up

 Bounced in your statistics means that your email campaign or workflow email couldn't be delivered to that specific email address.

 Before your email is sent, we have a technology that lets us check which emails will hard bounce and not send to those.
-In case of soft bounce we try to resend the email a bit later again.
+In case of a soft bounce, we try to resend the email a bit later again.